21 Days: Production

-Producer Alexander Korda intended 21 Days to be a star vehicle for Vivien Leigh, but his constant interference caused great problems on the set.
-He rearranged shooting schedules and even added a sequence, and director Basil Dean reputedly never saw a rough cut or the finished product.
+Producer Alexander Korda intended 21 Days as a star vehicle for Vivien Leigh, but his constant interference caused great problems on the set.
+He rearranged shooting schedules and added a sequence, and director Basil Dean reportedly never viewed a rough cut or the finished product.
 The title change to 21 Days was attributed to Korda.
+His younger brother Vincent Korda was the film's art director and was responsible for the set design.
 Principal photography took place in 1937 at Denham Film Studios.
-Korda's younger brother Vincent Korda was the film's art director on and was responsible for the set design.

-Following Vivien Leigh's star turn with her performance as Scarlett O'Hara in Gone with the Wind (1939), Korda shelved 21 Days for two years before releasing it to Columbia Pictures.
+Following Leigh's star turn with her performance as Scarlett O'Hara in Gone with the Wind (1939), Korda shelved 21 Days for two years before releasing it to Columbia Pictures.

 Reception

-In a review for The New York Times, critic Bosley Crowther wrote: "True, it is no deathless drama—is little more than a cultivated penny-thriller, in fact—and Miss Leigh, as the party of the second part, is required to devote her charm and talents to nothing more constructive than making the apparently inevitable parting from poor Mr. Olivier seem exceedingly painful, indeed.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "True, it is no deathless drama—is little more than a cultivated penny-thriller, in fact—and Miss Leigh, as the party of the second part, is required to devote her charm and talents to nothing more constructive than making the apparently inevitable parting from poor Mr. Olivier seem exceedingly painful, indeed.
 But it is a highly charged 'meller,' rigid throughout with suspense and nicely laced with much tender emotion."